-Table A5-1.
-Conservation Buffers Conservation Practices in Partnership with NRCS in the Tennessee Portion of the North Fork Holston River Watershed.
-Data are from Performance & Results Measurement System (PRMS) for October 1, 2003 through September 30, 2004 reporting period.
+Table A5-1b.
+Pest Management Conservation Practices in Partnership with NRCS in the Tennessee Portion of the South Fork Holston River Watershed.
+Data are from PRMS for October 1, 2003 through September 30, 2004 reporting period.
+Data represent practices in both the Group 2 and Group 3 portions of the watershed.